clicknium/clicknium-samples/QuarterCloseChallenge/readme.md

 ```

 # Locator
-[Locator](https://www.clicknium.com/documents/automation/locator) is the identifier of UI element, through [clicknium vs code extension](https://marketplace.visualstudio.com/items?itemName=ClickCorp.clicknium) can record/edit the locator.
+The [Locator](https://www.clicknium.com/documents/automation/locator) is the identifier of UI element, which can be recorded and edited with [clicknium vs code extension](https://marketplace.visualstudio.com/items?itemName=ClickCorp.clicknium).

 # Compare with Playwright
-- To get silimar elements, I need write xpath by myself.
+- You need to write xpath to get similar elements.
 ```python
 elems1 = page.query_selector_all("//*[contains(@id,'PaymentAccount')]")
 elems2 = page.query_selector_all("//*[contains(@id,'PaymentAmount')]")
 ```
-- To search the transaction item, besides filling the text, I also need press the Enter.
+- You need to fill the text to search the transaction item by pressing Enter as well.
 ```python
 bank_page.locator("[placeholder=\"Search\\.\\.\\.\"]").fill(item["Amount"])
 bank_page.press("[placeholder=\"Search\\.\\.\\.\"]",'Enter')
 ```

 # More samples
-You can find more automatin sample/solution from [clicknium github samples](https://github.com/clicknium/clicknium-samples)
+You can refer to more automation samples and solutions in [clicknium github samples](https://github.com/clicknium/clicknium-samples)